setms/book/docs/introduction/software.md

 For instance, the regular expression $(0+1)^*01(0+1)^*$ defines the same language as the PDA above.
 We can convert regular expressions to DFAs and vice versa.

-Regular languages are useful but limited, since they have no concept of memory.
+Regular languages can describe parts of programs, but not entire programs.
+The memory of a DFA is too limited.
 Let's look at more powerful automata that define more useful languages.